 GLOBAL SERVICE EXCELLENCE DIRECTOR — HARRISON.AI

-I've built the function you're hiring for.
+I've built the function

 Twice.

-13 years scaling global support organizations from the ground up.
+14 years scaling global support organizations from the ground up.
+50+ engineers across three continents.

 96% CSAT across 200+ enterprise engagements.